 Bees are prone to get used to their surroundings rather quickly; and the fact that they adapt visually in no time and learn their surrounding areas, is cause of concern of the distance at which the hives should be moved, when you ultimately do choose to do so.

-Well, bees are prone to learn their current location by sight very accurately.
-If it is moved above three feet away from the current location, bees are typically going to move back towards where the original hive was placed, simply based on the visual appeal of the area.
-At this distance it is also possible they aren’t going to find the original hive (as you have chosen to move it) and will eventually die.
+Well, bees are prone to learn their current location by sight and smell very accurately.
+If it is moved under three feet away from the current location, most times bees are typically going to move back towards where the original hive was placed, simply based on the visual appeal of the area.
+At this distance it is also possible they aren't going to find the original hive (as you have chosen to move it) and will eventually die or seek out a new hive..

-What happens when the move is over three miles?
+What happens when the move is over 50 yards?

-The bees won’t recognize the area at all and will learn to fly to the new location where the hive is to be placed.
-If it is a distance shorter than three miles, there is always the possibility that they are going to recognize certain areas and try to make it back to the original hive, again causing them to die.
-So, strive for a distance of greater than three miles when moving bee hives in boxes.
+The bees won't recognize the area at all and will learn to fly to the new location where the hive is to be placed.
+They are going to recognize certain areas, landmarks and try to make it back to the hive by circling and smelling out their home.

 Now that you have the premise behind the distance of your move, how do you actually go about moving bee hives?
 For starters, you need the appropriate boxes/crates to make the transition a smooth one.
-It is also important to pick the right time for the move; winter is ideal as bees typically aren’t flying during this season.
+It is also important to pick the right time for the move; winter and night time is ideal as bees typically aren't flying during this season or late at night.
 If required, you can move the hive during other seasons however; if you so choose to do so, consider these surrounding factors:

 Upon reaching the new location allow a period of 15 to 30 minutes to let them settle in then remove block entrances in the box.
 It is a good idea to place grass (or other barriers) on the box, so the bees slowly make their way out of the box to learn their new surroundings quickly.